Liam-Bowen/MLB_Next_Pitch_Prediction/README.md

 |Transformer | 0.0343 |
 | Transformer (Temp-Scaled) | 0.0274 |

-The transformer has a better Brier Score and ECE than the baseline model.
-Introducing temperature scaling to account for the overconfidence of the transformer slightly improves the Brier Score and significantly improves the ECE.
+The transformer has substantially better Brier Score than the baseline model, reflecting sharper probability estimates.
+While the raw ECE is slightly worse than the baseline, introducing temperature scaling corrects the overconfidence of the transformer slightly improves the Brier Score and significantly improves the ECE, outperforming the baseline.

 ### Reliability Diagram

+The plot below shows only the temperature-scaled Transformer, as this version is used in the fianl evaluation.

 ![reliability_diagram](reliability_diagram.png)

-The transformer displays moderate underconfidence/overconfidence depending on probability bin, but temperature scaling significantly improves calibration.
+The reliability diagram shows the temperature-scaled Transformer, plotted against the ideal diagonal line representing perfect calibration.
+After applying temperature scaling, the calibrated model's curve closely tracks the diagonal, meaning its predicted probabilities now correspond well to actual empirical accuracy.

+Although the raw (uncalibrated) Transformer curve is not shown in this plot, the improvement in numerical calibration metrics above confirms that the original model was miscalibrated.

+  - ECE improved from 0.0343 -> 0.0274
+  - Brier Score improved from 0.6491 -> 0.6484

+Because temperature scaling always moves predictions toward better calibration, the improvement in these metrics implies the uncalibrated Transformer assigned probabilities were too extreme.
+The learned temperature shows the adjustment was moderate but beneficial.

 * Learned temperature: 1.0299